PerfectlySoft/PerfectDocs/guide/MariaDB.md

 ### Access the Database

-In order to access the database, setup your credentials:
+In order to access the database, set up your credentials:

 ``` swift
 let testHost = "127.0.0.1"